Baumgaer/Game/README.md

     - [Redis Commander](http://joeferner.github.io/redis-commander/): View the current content of the redis cache
     - Integrated terminal ([Atom](https://github.com/jeremyramin/terminal-plus)): This is very useful because of the used subsystem and less opened windows

-## Development CLI

-`source/game-dev-cli.ts` can be used to manage your dev deployment of `game`.

-- `source/game-dev-cli.ts up` creates / updates it.
-- `source/game-dev-cli.ts down` destroys it.
-- `source/game-dev-cli.ts stop` stops it (not supported in Swarm mode).
-- `source/game-dev-cli.ts ps` prints the currently running services.
-- `source/game-dev-cli.ts logs` prints the logs.
-Use `-f` to follow.

-By default, `game-dev-cli` uses `docker-compose`.
-Since it does not support clustering, you can add the `--swarm` flag, which will switch to Docker Swarm mode.
-This some downsides: Volumes are not supported and the Docker image needs to be rebuilt on each change.

 ## Best practices